-This season, while canning pickles, I decided I wanted to make and can pickle relish.
-I also knew what I wanted it to taste like.
-I wanted to it to taste like the relish I buy at the grocery store.
+This season, while canning pickles, I decided I wanted to make and can sweet pickle relish.
+I wanted to make a relish that would taste like the grocery store variety.
 I know that may sound odd but I really love the taste.
 When I need canning advice, I often turn to Sharon Peterson and her website, Simply Canning.
 When I realized that Sharon had published a canning cookbook, I had to purchase it.

 Anyway, back to the “perfect” sweet relish recipe.
 I was a little surprised at how much onion and green pepper were in the recipe because I don’t taste it.
 Almost every recipe had these ingredients, so I decided to include the onion and peppers.
 And, Sharon’s recipe had a more reasonable amount for my taste.